 Rich Roll, vegan ultraman

-His objective was to enter and ultramarathon, which is based on a 2.4 mile swim, 112 mile cycle and marathon (26.2 mile) run.
+His objective was to enter an ironman race, which is based on a 2.4 mile swim, 112 mile cycle and marathon (26.2 mile) run.
 Unable to secure a place, Rich managed to gain entry to Ultraman 2008, a three day event based on Ironman in which distances are doubled.
 With only 6 months training he recorded the second fastest swim and finished 11th overall.
 In later years he returned to record improved performances.

 Rich has been vegan since 2006, and was awarded the title of one of 2009's '25 Fittest Guys in the World' by Men's Fitness Magazine.
 He is best known for his participation in the Ultraman World Championships, which involves a 6.2 mile swim, 261.4 mile cycle and 52.4 mile run over 3 days.
 In 2008 he recorded the second fastest time for the 10 km swim, beating many professional athletes and finishing 11th overall.
 In 2009 he won the swim and the first day, finishing 7th overall.